 In a heatwave, you are more likely to develop a heat-related illness and become unwell much faster than you would when in warm or hot weather.

-2. HEAT-RELATED ILLNESS
+HEAT- RELATED ILLNESS

-It is easy to overheat and become dehydrated in hot weather, which can lead to serious conditions and illnesses like heat exhaustion and, in extreme cases, heatstroke.
+It is easy to become overheated and dehydrated in hot weather, which can lead to serious conditions and illnesses like heat exhaustion and, in extreme cases, heatstroke.

 Early signs of dehydration and heat-related illness include: